IOT-Club-Mangu/GIt-Github-Crash-Course/Lesson-one.md

 * [ ] GIT: Global Information Tracker or the stupid content tracker or unpleasant person in British slang

 ## 1.1 Understanding Git and Github
-Most of the the times you've heard fellow developers  🗣️ talking about collaboration and are often wondering 🤔 what is that but worry no more after this lesson youll be git and github "pro" 😎 coder
+Most of the the times you've heard fellow developers  🗣️ talking about collaboration and are often wondering 🤔 what is that but worry no more ,after this lesson you'll be a git and github "pro" 😎 coder

 ![setting-git](https://github.com/IOT-Club-Mangu/GIt-Github-Crash-Course/assets/98217039/b951d840-6e25-4c4d-aefe-4224c53de2f1)